 An avocado a day could keep dementia at bay

 Half an avocado contains 82 mcg of folate, also known as Vitamin B9, giving you 21 per cent of your daily requirement.
 Folate is important not only for red blood cell formation and chromosomal and DNA repair, but for cognitive health as we age.
 It blocks the buildup of a substance called homocysteine, which can slow the flow of nutrients to your brain, and there is evidence that a deficiency in folate contributes to depression, cognitive decline, Alzheimer’s and vascular dementia.
-(Find out more everyday habits that reduce your risk for dementia.)
+(Learn how to spot the early signs of dementia.)

 Avocado helps beat the mid-afternoon munchies

 Avocado may get a bad rap for being high in calories—a whole one contains 322 of them—but a half is plenty satisfying for most people, says Doucet.
-What’s more, eating avocado might actually help you lose weight, if that’s your goal.
+What’s more, the benefits of avocado extend to weight loss, if that’s your goal.
 “Because it has healthy fat and lots of fibre, it increases satiety, which means you feel fuller, longer,” Doucet says.
 “If you don’t feel satisfied after a meal, that can increase cravings later on.”
-(Find out more painless ways to increase your dietary fibre.)

 A half ‘cado contains seven grams of fibre—already half your recommended daily intake.
 One study found that people who regularly consume avocado have a lower average body weight and body mass index (BMI) than those who don’t, despite no significant difference in calorie intake.
 “That may be because people who eat avocado most likely also eat more fruits and vegetables on the whole,” says Doucet.